MeryemBa/crownClothing/README.md

 ## Introduction:

-Crown clothing is an e-commerce application developed using React, Redux, Node Js, Express, and Firebase;
+Crown clothing is an e-commerce application developed using React, Redux, Node Js, Express, and Firebase.

 ![The crown shop](https://cutt.ly/XkwQeS1)

 ## Demo: